kototok903/battlesnake-cli-enhanced/README.md

     git clone https://github.com/kototok903/battlesnake-cli-enhanced.git
     ```

-2. Install the official Battlesnake CLI ([BattlesnakeOfficial/rules](https://github.com/BattlesnakeOfficial/rules)) to this project's directory.
+2. Install the official Battlesnake CLI ([BattlesnakeOfficial/rules](https://github.com/BattlesnakeOfficial/rules)) into this project's directory.
 Follow the instalation instructions in the [README](https://github.com/BattlesnakeOfficial/rules/blob/main/README.md).
 *After this step you should have a `rules` folder.*

 3. Make sure you have Flask python package installed if you are using Battlesnake Python starter project (it uses Flask in `server.py`).